aidanns/docker-dev-environment/README.md

 3. Log in with username `guacadmin` and password `guacadmin`.

-4. Log in via SSH with username `developer` and password `developer` or VNC with password `developer`
+4. Log in via SSH with username `developer` and password `developer`.

+5. Start the VNC Server with `vncserver` at the command line.

+6. Log in via VNC using Guacamole with password `developer`.

 ## Maintainer